andrenth/ocaml-swagger/README.md

 Inside this module, a module structure mirroring the URI structure of definitions and operations defined in the Swagger specification will be created.

-The code for Definitions defines a type `t` for the definition, a `create` function taking as many arguments as necessary to create it, and one accessor function for each definition property.
+The code for Definitions defines a type `t` for the definition, a `make` function taking as many arguments as necessary to create it, and one accessor function for each definition property.